mfoemmel/fig/README.md

 Examples
 ========

-Fig lets you modify environment variables three ways:
+Fig lets you configure environments three different ways:

 * From the command line
 * From a ".fig" file in the current directory